Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - I Am Not Left-Handed: He doesn't fight seriously until he puts the Book of E.N.D. down to fight Natsu and the Twin Dragons.
 From that point on, he reveals he had been doing a lot more than just limiting himself to the use of one hand.

-- Impaled with Extreme Prejudice: Gray ultimately beats him by firing an arrow of Demon Slayer ice through his chest.
-This doesn't kill him (at least not right away), though it does leave him down for the count before Zeref finishes him off.
+- Impaled with Extreme Prejudice: Gray ultimately beats him by firing an arrow of Devil Slayer ice through his chest.
+This doesn't kill him, though it does leave him down for the count before Zeref finishes him off.

 - Just Toying with Them: He spends the entire fight against Sting and Rogue belittling them as the puny humans he sees them as without even moving in for the kill yet, while they are unable to even scratch him.
 Sting actually calls him out on this, and demands that Mard Geer fight them seriously.